phuonganhcorn/gemini-chatbot-for-medical/README.md

 ---

 > [!NOTE]
+> - This chatbot right now just answer to questions related to medical topic and in Vietnamese, this is because of ```keywords.txt```.
+Users can modify this with English keywords or any other languages.
-> To ensure that the model responds only within the scope of the medical field, I have created a file containing keywords related to the medical topic.
+> - To ensure that the model responds only within the scope of the medical field, I have created a file containing keywords related to the medical topic.
 Users can update ```keywords.txt``` file after cloning this repository to enhance the accuracy/flexibility of the chatbot.